guikarai/PE-LinuxONE/index.md

 ![Image of still running tomcat application](https://github.com/guikarai/PE-LinuxONE/blob/master/tomcat-running.png)

 ### 1. Installing cryptsetup
 The cryptsetup feature provides an interface for configuring encryption on block devices (such as /home or swap partitions), using the Linux kernel device mapper target dm-crypt.
-It features integrated LUKS support.
+It features integrated LUKS (Linux Unified Key Setup) support.
 LUKS standardizes the format of the encrypted disk, which allows different implementations, even from other operating systems, to access and decrypt the disk.
 LUKS adds metadata to the underlying block device, which contains information about the ciphers used and a default of eight key slots that hold an encrypted version of the master key used to decrypt the device.
 You can unlock the key slots by either providing a password on the command line or using a key file, which could, for example, be encrypted with gpg and stored on an NFS share.
 First of all, let's install cryptsetup, you can issue the following command: